scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

     * But the stored ***image*** persists and can be used to start up a new VM

-A VM may be started and stopped; and you pay for it by the hour only when it is Started.
+A VM may be in two states: Started and Stopped.
+You pay for it by the hour only when it is Started.
-Being Stopped is like having the power turned off: You can resume using it without loss of data.
+Stopped is like having the power turned off: You can resume using it later without loss of data.
-However: Terminating a VM as the name implies means that it no longer exists.
+However: Terminating a VM means it no longer exists: Everything is gone.

 Starting a VM using a stored image recreates the machine state when that image was saved.